Antasey/NCAIR-DSA-Group1/README.md

 # NCAIR-DSA: Multi-Lingual Patient Intake Assistant

 Voice-powered intake tool for primary healthcare centers.
-Patient speaks symptoms in Yoruba, Igbo, or Hausa; the system transcribes it (NCAIR ASR), structures it into an English clinical note (N-ATLaS LLM), extracts and highlights clinical keywords, and stores traceable patient history in the database.
+Patient speaks symptoms in Yoruba, Igbo, or Hausa; the system transcribes it (NCAIR ASR), then structures it into a **full, complete English clinical note** (N-ATLaS LLM) that removes the translation barrier entirely.
+Keywords are extracted as a supporting **quick-reference sidebar** to help doctors scan key clinical points during review.
+All visits are linked to patient IDs for traceable clinical history.

+## Main Goal
+Remove language barriers in healthcare by generating full structured English clinical notes from patient speech in indigenous languages.
+Doctors see a complete, editable clinical note — not a translation, but a proper structured clinical document.

 ## Pipeline
 1. **Capture** — patient records audio via Gradio (web/mobile friendly)
 2. **Transcribe** — NCAIR/N-ATLaS ASR model (per-language) converts speech to text
-3. **Structure** — N-ATLaS-LLM turns transcript into structured English note (JSON)
+3. **Structure** — N-ATLaS-LLM generates full English clinical note (chief complaint, duration, severity, history) — THIS IS THE MAIN DELIVERABLE
-4. **Extract Keywords** — pull out clinical entities (symptoms, severity, duration, anatomical sites) from the raw transcript
+4. **Extract Keywords** — pull out clinical entities (symptoms, severity, duration, anatomical sites) from the raw transcript as supporting reference only
-5. **Highlight & Review** — display structured note with keywords highlighted in yellow so doctor can spot key details instantly
+5. **Review** — doctor reviews and edits the full clinical note; keywords appear in a read-only sidebar for quick scanning
-6. **Patient Tracking** — save visit to patient's clinical history (linked by patient ID) in the database for traceable history across multiple visits
+6. **Save** — edited note is saved to patient's clinical history (linked by patient ID) for complete traceable record across multiple visits

 ## Repo Structure
 ```